top of page

 I can’t remember the last time I felt this happy on stage, not just because of the performance but that feeling you get when you are 15 years old and rocking out with your buds in a garage band.
 It is nice to know that this sense of wonder and excitement is still there and that we can bring that to our classical guitar playing and more so enjoy the experience with these wonderful friends who are amazing musicians.

 When you think about it in life nothing is ideal.
 This is not the part where I provide you with some seasoned advice that comes from all that positivist nonsense the life coaches, self help "gurus" like to feed the masses.
-Life sometimes stinks, sugar coating it, denying what you are seeing won’t make it better but rather set you up for more pain.
+There days, months or even years where life stinks, sugar coating it, denying what you are seeing won’t make it better but rather set you up for more pain.
+Perhaps what is worst is that people make decisions based on pain, anger or frustration which can make things quite bad for someone else.
+As the old saying goes "misery loves company".

 What is under my control?
-What is within my reach, that is what I am interested in.
+That which is within my reach, that is what I am interested in.
 I write, compose, arrange, tend to my duties and the university, take care of my family and so on.
-When we acknowledge where we are and stop it with the wishful thinking or the self-pity you can see options however you must allow yourself the time to understand your emotions.
+When we acknowledge where we are and stop it with the wishful thinking or the self-pity then we can see options however we must allow ourselves the time to understand the emotions we feel.
 Be angry, frustrated or sad, whatever it is, just don’t stay there.
-You acknowledge it, wait until your calm and have all the facts and then make decision based on reason and no fantasies.
+You acknowledge it, wait until your calm and have all the facts and then make decision based on reason.
 Give your time, your focus and your very best to that which you can mold.
 That is how you unlock the possibilities that are in store for you.
 Move at the pace you can but keep on moving.

 What is next?
 I will be playing in Brazil in the summer and in a couple weeks conducting the premiere of my new piece for Jazz Ensemble.
 That feels like plenty to look forward too.